Toolbars & globals

 @storybook/api package provides a hook for this scenario.
 You can use the

 useGlobals() hook to retrieve any globals you want.

-Using the ThemeProvider example above, you could expand it to display which current theme is being shown inside a panel like so:
+Using the ThemeProvider example above, you could expand it to display which theme is active inside a panel as such:

 If you're working on a Storybook addon that needs to update the global and refreshes the UI, you can do so.
 As mentioned previously, the

 @storybook/api package provides the necessary hook for this scenario.
 You can use the

 updateGlobals function to update any global values you need.